atlas-aero/rt-LTC681X/README.md

 Abstraction for LTC681X family like [LTC6813](https://www.analog.com/media/en/technical-documentation/data-sheets/ltc6813-1.pdf).

-> :warning: The library is still very incomplete, but is under active development.
+> :warning: The crate is still very incomplete, but is under active development.

-> :warning: The library has only been tested for the LTC6813 variant.
+> :warning: The crate has only been tested for the LTC6813 variant.
 Although the protocol of the LTC681X family is essentially the same, inconsistencies are still conceivable for some variants.
 Practical tests + feedback with other variants are therefore welcome.

 ## Development